Picovoice/rhino/binding/python/README.md

 # Prerequisites

-Python 3.5 or higher is required to use the binding and run its accompanying unit tests.
+Python 3 is required to use the binding and run its accompanying unit tests.

 # Running Unit Tests